kwamedan/my-full-template/README.md

 I have included some CSS styling to solve this.
 First I created a class for the 'span' and within style.css I floated the content to the right and created the code for it before the 'h1' header so it appeared right at the top:

-* The reviews has been displayed below the main content and to the left of the page:
+* The reviews have been displayed below the main content and to the left of the page:

-Similar to the contact number, I have set the float to right and created a class for the review section to float all its content:
+I have decided to set the review section to the full width of the page so that it is easier to read and takes up the full page's content:

 * The icons have been displayed too close to their parent text:

 I have since decided to add padding to the relevant side required of each icon to give it more breathing space:

 * When creating a fixed header, the content from below the header interferes with it:

-I have decided to create a grid
-To combat this, I have decided to add padding to each icon relative to its position and set the z-index of the header to a lower value than the content below it.
-I also received additional suppor to solve this from [Help](https://stackoverflow.com/questions/46555609/displaying-content-below-a-fixed-header):
+After reviewing the use of a fixed header (only needed for really long content within a webpage), I have decided to not include a fixed header as the user can easily navigate back to the top of the page:

 * When inputting the image for the account page, it was difficult to center it between both forms:

 To solve this, I decided to give the image its own ID as well as size and position:

+* After setting the header and its contents, there was a horizontal break between the h1 tag and the navbar:

+Using the Inspect tool, I discovered that there was a margin padding of 8px.
+To solve this, I removed the margin padding:

+* The map which I inserted into my footer was making the footer too large, I decided to place the map in the bottom of each page to size the footer to a more reasonable size but also give the user the satisfaction of still viewing the map:

+* The structure in my accounts page is really poor with the background image being hidden:

+* To deal with this, I have set padding to the respective numbers and given each from its own section:

+* The styling in my cafe and bar page was not formatted correctly as the image would be separate from the menu items.

+To combat this, I have decided to include the image within the divs of the menu and set its padding and size

+* Styling for the about page hasn't been formatted the way I want it to with each record being displayed side-by-side:

+To fix this, I have set each record its own class and set its styling to an in-line block taking up 33% of its width:

 ## Deployment